Michigan Health insurance exchanges open

-Health insurance exchanges are scheduled to open Oct.
+Health insurance exchanges will open Oct.
 1 when Obamacare will begin to take full effect.

 Most small businesses, with 50 or fewer full-time employees, are not required to offer health insurance coverage under the Affordable Care Act.
-Businesses with more than 50 full-time employees are required to provide health insurance, but they have been given a reprieve with the one-year delay of the employer mandate.
+Businesses with more than 50 full-time employees have to provide health insurance, but they have been given a reprieve with the one-year delay of the employer mandate.

-All small businesses are required to notify their employees about the health insurance exchanges and their options for coverage.
+All small businesses will notify their employees about the health insurance exchanges and their options for coverage.

 Employers must give a (Notice of Exchange Coverage Options) document to all employees by October 1.
 Businesses that don’t provide this notice could be subject to penalties.
 Employers must provide a notice of coverage options to each employee, regardless of plan enrollment status (if applicable) or part-time or full-time status.
-Employees hired after the Oct.
-1 deadline need to be given the notice within 14 days.
+Employees that start after the October 1, deadline need to get the notice within 14 days.

-Who is required to fill out health form?
+Who has to fill out the health form?